Ecma-TC54/tg3/SPECIFICATION.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

+## Types of Work

+The following types of work are commonly associated with software projects regardless of whether they are open source or not.

+- `Marketing`: Promoting and advertising a software project to potential users.
+- `Feature Development`: Adding new features or functionality to a software project.
+- `Bug Fixes`: Addressing and resolving issues or defects in a software project.
+- `Security Fixes`: A distinct type of bug fix focused on security vulnerabilities that is useful to differentiate from other types of bug fixes.
+- `Distribution`: The process of making a software project available for use by others.
+- `Documentation`: Writing and updating documentation for a software project to help users understand how to use it.

 ## Schema Definition

 ### JSON Schema